 We could dedicate an entire blog post about things to do in Squamish.
 You can make several day trips from Vancouver to Squamish and still only scratch the surface.

 If you prefer to get in the water, the Squamish Spit hosts some of the best windsurfing and kite surfing in the Pacific Northwest.
 There area also dozens of hiking trails and parks, including the family-friendly Four Lakes Trail and the full day Elfin Lakes hike.

-Other activities include a visit the West Coast Rail Heritage Park (home to the annual Polar Express experience), eagle viewing in Brackendale, golfing at Furry Creek, paddling and fishing on Alice Lake, white-water rafting down the Cheakamus River, shopping at the Squamish Farmers’ Market and brewery tours at Howe Sound Brewing.
+Other activities include a visit the West Coast Rail Heritage Park (home to the annual Polar Express experience), eagle viewing in Brackendale, golfing at Furry Creek, paddling and fishing on Alice Lake, shopping at the Squamish Farmers’ Market and brewery tours at Howe Sound Brewing.

 8. Sea to Sky Gondola

-Another one of our favourite day trips from Vancouver is the impressive Sea to Sky Gondola in Squamish.
+Another favourite day trips from Vancouver is the Sea to Sky Gondola in Squamish.
 It’s a 10-minute gondola ride that transports guests up the side of the mountain to a lodge that overlooks Howe Sound and the Coast Mountains.